Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

    authorization.
 For example, if the address is a multisig, fetch the set of public keys and the minimum number of signatures.

-3. (Stateless) Authentication: Checking that the transaction is authorized.
+3. (Usually Stateless) Authentication: Checking that the transaction is authorized.
 For example, checking that the signatures are valid.

 4. (Stateful) Authorization: Matching the results of the authentication and pre-validation steps to decide whether to execute.
 This step also reserves